RickStrahl/AlbumViewerVNext/Readme.md

 **From Visual Studio**
 * Open Visual Studio
-* Open the AlbumViewerVNext Solution
+* Open the AlbumViewerAspNet5 Solution
 * Run the AlbumViewerAspNet5 Project
 * Or: Select Index.html in /wwwroot/ and View in Web Browser

 **From the command line:**

-If you don't have the KRE Runtime installed:
+If you don't have the DNX Runtime installed:

 * Go to: https://github.com/aspnet/Home#getting-started
-* Follow the KRuntime install directions
+* Follow the DNX Runtime install directions
 * Install with PowerShell
 * Run dnvm upgrade -runtime CoreClr
 * Run dnvm upgrade -runtime Clr

 Once the runtime is installed:

-* Change to <install>\src\albumviewervnext folder
+* Change to <install>\src\albumviewervaspnet5 folder
-* Run dnx web
+* Run `dnx . web`
 * Navigate to http://localhost:5000/ in your browser

 **Requirements:**